tedbergstrand/LuthierPrints/README.md

 # LuthierPrints

-3D Printable files for Luthiers and Guitar Repair Professionals
+This repository contains a collection of 3D printable files specifically designed for Luthiers and Guitar Repair Professionals.
+These files can be used to create various components and tools used in guitar building and repair.

-If you click the STL file inside this repository, you can view the model directly in GitHub.

-I've also included the Fusion 360 files for the models I could find.

-I seem to have misplaced some of my models/prints.
-I'll add them if I find them.
+## Viewing the Models

+To conveniently view the 3D models directly in GitHub, simply click on the respective STL file located within this repository.

+## Fusion 360 Files

+For some of the models available, Fusion 360 files have been included.
+These files can be opened and edited using Autodesk Fusion 360 software.
+Feel free to customize and modify these models according to your specific requirements.

+## Note

+Please be aware that there may be some missing models or prints in this repository.
+In case any additional files are discovered, they will be added promptly.

 ## License